lietsaa/Micro-Machines/Meeting-notes.md

 4. Deviations and changes to the project plan, if any

-# Meeting dd.mm.2021 HH::MM
+# Meeting 15.11.2022 16:00

 **Participants**:
-1. Member 1
+1. Heikki Penttinen
-2. Member 2
+2. Alex Lietsala
 3. Member 3
 4. Member 4

 ## Summary of works
-1. Member 1
+1. Heikki Penttinen

-   Implementing the class XX.
-Tested the class XX.
-   Results are in `tests/<class-xx-tests>`.
-Resolved the identified problems.
+   Implementing the classes Car, Item, Banana, and Tile.
+No testing yet.

-2. Member 2
+2. Alex Lietsala

-   Same as above
+   Worked on trying to get SFML library to work, so far unsuccessful.
+Will try and get it working early this week so that I can start working on the class main.

-3. ...
+3.

 ## Challenges

-1. The integration of UI with the monsters requires an abstract interface.
+1. Challenge is working with the SFML library
-2. ...

 ## Actions
+1. Heikki Penttinen is going to implement the 2DBox physics and positioning.
-1. Member 1 is going to look into defining an abstract interface for monsters to enable easy UI integration.
+2. Alex Lietsala is going to look into getting SFML to work, and get the basics of class main ready.
-2. Member 2 is going to work with Member 1 to use abstract interface in derived monster classes.
 3. Member 2 is going to test the interface.
 4. Member 3 is going to use ...